 Tulia Falleti is the Class of 1965 Term Associate Professor of Political Science, Director of the Latin American and Latino Studies Program, and Senior Fellow of the Leonard Davis Institute for Health Economics.
 She is the author of Decentralization and Subnational Politics in Latin America and, with Santiago Cunial, of Participation in Social Policy.
 She is co-editor of The Oxford Handbook of Historical Institutionalism, and Latin America Since the Left Turn.
 Her articles on decentralization, federalism, authoritarianism, participation, and qualitative methods have appeared in edited volumes and journals such as the American Political Science Review, Comparative Political Studies, Publius, and Qualitative Sociology.
 She is working on a comparative research project on the articulation of indigenous peoples’ demands regarding territorial claims, and rights to prior consultation, living well, and plurinationality.

-Guy Grossman is Associate Professor of Political Science.
+Guy Grossman is a Professor of Political Science.
 His research is in applied political economy, with substantive focus on political accountability, political participation, international migration and conflict processes, and a regional focus on Sub-Saharan Africa and Israel-Palestine.
 He is a board member of the Evidence in Governance and Politics (EGAP) network and faculty affiliate of Stanford’s Immigration Policy Lab (IPL).
 His work has appeared in the American Political Science Review, American Journal of Political Science, International Organization and Journal of Politics, among other journals.

 Michael Hanchard is a Professor in the Africana Studies Department and Director of the Marginalized Populations Project.
 His research and teaching interests combine a specialization in comparative politics with an interest in contemporary political theory, encompassing themes of nationalism, racism, xenophobia and citizenship.
 His publications include Orpheus and Power: The Movimento Negro of Rio de Janeiro and Sao Paulo, Brazil, 1945-1988, Racial Politics in Contemporary Brazil, editor, Party/Politics: Horizons in Black Political Thought, and most recently, The Spectre of Race: How Discrimination Haunts Western Democracy.
 His scholarly articles have appeared in journals such as Public Culture, Political Theory and Social Text.